basilisp-lang/basilisp/docs/concepts.rst

 Transducers
 -----------

-Transducers are a tool for structuring pipelines of transformations on sequences of data which have some key advantages over simply composing :ref:`seq <working_with_seqs>` Seq operations:
+Transducers are a tool for structuring pipelines of transformations on sequences of data which have some key advantages over simply composing :ref:`Seq <working_with_seqs>` operations:

 1. Transducers are often more efficient than their equivalent composed Seq operations since they do not create intermediate Seqs for each step in the pipeline.
 2. Transducers are composable.